 3. Resource Kit: Manual for Teachers

 The Teacher’s Manual, which was developed by Dilara Kahyaoğlu, an experienced teacher, with the help of four junior teachers, is a set of in-class activities to be used with the Resource Kit.
-The Teachers’ Manual is awating approval from the Board of Education.
+The Teachers’ Manual is awaiting approval from the Board of Education.

 1. Expert Trainer Workshops

-Two workshops were held on September 8-11, 2008 and April 11-12, 2009 with the attendance of 40 people in order bring together experts from Turkey and abroad as well as to acquaint participants with the content of the Method Book and the Resource Kit.
+Two workshops were held on September 8-11, 2008 and April 11-12, 2009 with the attendance of 40 people in order bring together experts from Turkey with those from abroad as well as to acquaint participants with the content of the Method Book and the Resource Kit.
 Lesson plans were developed and presented by trainers as well as participants using a wide range of critical thinking methods during the workshops.